 - Brown Butter Pecan Cookies: Add chopped pecans or candied pecans for a nutty crunch that complements the buttery flavor.

-Step Two: Preheat oven to 350 degrees.
+- Step 2: Preheat oven to 350 degrees.
 In a mixing bowl begin to add the firm brown sugar.
 Then add the solidified butter.

-Step Three: Mix ingredients to combine using an electric mixer.
+- Step 3: Mix ingredients to combine using an electric mixer.

-Step Four: Reduce the mixer speed to low while scraping the sides and bottom of the bowl.
+- Step 4: Reduce the mixer speed to low while scraping the sides and bottom of the bowl.
 Add in the eggs, vanilla, baking powder, and salt.

-Step Five: Continue the mixing until the mixture is well blended.
+- Step 5: Continue the mixing until the mixture is well blended.
 Slowly begin to add the flour, small amounts are a time.
 Turn off the mixer when the mixture looks smooth.

 - Weigh Your Ingredients: Use a kitchen scale for precise measurements, especially for flour, to avoid dry or overly dense cookies.